BlinkSun/WinPilot/README.md

 The user wrote in the editor: "-- I want to add a new column for the phone number."
 ```

-4. GPT gets that context and replies:
+4. The AI model (OpenAI or Claude) replies:

 ```sql
 ALTER TABLE Client ADD Phone VARCHAR(50);